 Related: Already on WordPress?
 Check out our WordPress SEO for dummies guide to learn about optimizing your website for search engines

 Before diving into the details, let’s take a quick look at what makes WordPress and Medium unique.
-Each platform has its own set of features designed to cater to different types of bloggers.
+Each platform has its own set of features designed for different types of bloggers.

 WordPress